Last Updated on 17th October 2020

 It’s important to bear in mind that just because a property is purchased at auction, doesn’t make it a great deal.
 If you’re considering purchasing auction property, ensure you carry out the necessary due diligence.
 The last thing you want is to be stuck with an overpriced property riddled with faults.

 What is auction finance?

-Auction finance is exactly what it says, finance to fund the purchase of an auction property!
+Auction finance is a loan to fund the purchase of an auction property.

 But why use auction finance?

 When purchasing an auction property, you often have to complete the sale within 28 days.
-On the fall of the hammer, you are exchanging contracts which are legally binding and you will have to put down a non-refundable deposit there and then.
-As time is of the essence, auction finance can be ideal to secure the purchase until a more permanent form of finance can be secured, such as a mortgage.
+On the fall of the gavel, you’re exchanging contracts which are legally binding.
+You’ll also have to put down a non-refundable deposit there and then.
+As time is critical, auction finance can be ideal to secure the purchase until a more permanent form of finance can be secured, such as a mortgage.

 Often enough, investors will have funds tied up in other projects and properties.
 As the purchase is limited to a certain time period, you may not be able to utilise your own funds in time.
 Rather than let a great deal pass you by, auction finance could be an option to secure.